top of page

 A romance/thriller from Pawel Pawlikowski.

 What are your favourite summertime films?
+Share your thoughts in the comments below!

-Story Inkubator was founded by writer, scriptwriter and teacher, Kristina Jilly, an Australian living in Central Europe who's written for HBO Europe and RTL Television.
-A teacher at the University of Applied Sciences in Upper Austria, Kristina also writes online content about the art of storytelling and topics that inspire creativity.
+Story Inkubator was founded by writer, scriptwriter, and teacher, Kristina Jilly.
+An Australian living in Central Europe, she has written for HBO Europe and RTL Television.
+As a teacher at the University of Applied Sciences in Upper Austria, Kristina also writes online content about storytelling and creativity.

-Subscribe to Story Inkubator for our monthly newsletter and get two free workbooks on creating multi-dimensional characters and solid story concepts delivered to your email.
+Subscribe to Story Inkubator for our monthly newsletter and receive two free workbooks on creating multi-dimensional characters and solid story concepts delivered to your email.

-If you’re interested in learning more about storytelling, or would like to improve your English through story, check out our courses here.
+If you’re interested in learning more about storytelling or would like to improve your English through story, check out our courses here.

 Comments